MARKWELL

 Jesus knows the path you tread even now, and He knows where you will stand tomorrow, ten years from now, and at the end of your days.
 “Known unto God are all his works from the beginning of the world” (Acts 15:18).
 Not only does He see the road ahead, but He ordains your every step.
 There is no accidental meeting, no unplanned visitor.
 Whether you venture out into the world or sit quietly at home, His purposes unfold with divine precision.
 For the one who walks in His will, even the unexpected is part of a larger plan.

 “We know that all things work together for good to them that love God, to them who are the called according to his purpose” (Romans 8:28).
 Ah, the marvel of it!
-It is not that all things are good, but that the Lord, in His sovereign love, weaves every thread—every joy, every sorrow, every trial—into a tapestry that serves our ultimate good.
-What we cannot see, He has already accounted for.
-What confounds us, He understands completely.
-His knowledge is not a cold, detached omniscience, but a deeply involved, compassionate foreknowing.

 Yet, let us not mistake this knowledge for mere divine oversight!
-He does not only observe—He orchestrates.
+He does not only observe.
+He orchestrates.
 The hands of our Lord are as active as His eyes.
 “For I know the thoughts that I think toward you, saith the Lord, thoughts of peace, and not of evil, to give you an expected end” (Jeremiah 29:11).
 His will, beloved, is to bring you safely to that “expected end,” where all will be made clear, and every trial will seem but a momentary affliction compared to the glory that awaits (2 Corinthians 4:17).

 So, dear soul, cast off your anxieties.
 Do not fret over tomorrow’s uncertainties, for they are certain to the One who holds them.
 Do not fear the unexpected, for it is expected by Him who has written the story of your life.
 Rest in the truth that the Shepherd of your soul knows your way, and every step you take is within the bounds of His all-knowing care.
 The One who has called you will keep you, and His eyes will never look away.